zoegaidmore/cse15l-lab-reports/LabReport3.md

 **4. `-w`:**

 This command line argument returns only the lines that have the word given as an argument if that String is presented as a full word.
-So, a search for the word "the" would not turn up the lines containing "these" or "bathe", only "the" with a space or start/end of a line before and after the word.
+So, a search for the word "the" would not turn up the lines containing "these" or "bathe", only "the" with a non-letter character before and after the word.
 This is useful becasue it allows you to look for a specific word on its own, which stops you from getting random results you didn't want just because the word you are searching for is inside another word.

 **Example 1:**